HardlyDifficult/Tutorials/Chapter5.md

 <img src="http://i.imgur.com/WgOfzQY.png" width=150px />

  - Change the condition to read 'isTouchingFloor false'.
+ - Under 'Settings' change the 'Transition Duration' to 0.
  - Create a transition from CharacterJump to CharacterWalk.
  - Select the transition and set the condition to 'isTouchingFloor true'.
  - Uncheck 'Has Exit Time'.
- - Under 'Settings' change the 'Transition Duration' to 0.
+ - Change the 'Transition Duration' to 0.

 </details>